davidegat/AIRCBot/README.md

 - Internet connection for IRC and RSS feed integration.
 - LMStudio (https://lmstudio.ai/) or equivalent local language model API.
 - Bot is configured to use LMStudio API at `http://localhost:1234/v1/chat/completions` endpoint.
 - If you can't run a local LLM model, follow instruction in the code comments to use your own external endpoint (like OpenAI API - Please refer to OpenAI documentation for API access).
+Less privacy is to be expected in this case.

 ### Python Libraries
-Ensure the following libraries are installed and available:
+Ensure the following libraries are installed and/or available:
 - `tkinter`
 - `requests`
 - `feedparser`